Why become a mindfulness teacher?

 The Brussels Mindfulness Teacher Training has been developed in line with the UK Mindfulness-Based Teacher Training Organisation’s Good Practice Guidance for teachers and the international Mindfulness-Based Interventions-Teacher Assessment Criteria (MBI-TAC).
 Completion of all parts leads to the award of a Certificate of Competency in Teaching Mindfulness-Based Approaches.

-The training is organised in three phases, spread over a period of two years in total:
+The training is organised in three phases, spread over a period of 1,5 years:

 Level 1: Mindfulness Teacher Training - Foundations Programme